Tag Archives: Patagonia Nano-Air Vest review

 By Michael Lanza

 Every winter, I test out new clothing layers doing all of those activities frequently.
-Here are the best shell and insulated jackets, base layers, and pants I’ve found for being active in winter, grouped into two categories: high-exertion and moderate-exertion activities.
+Here are the best shell and insulated jackets, base layers, and pants I’ve found for high-exertion and moderate-exertion activities in winter.
 Continue reading →

 By Michael Lanza